moj-analytical-services/splink/docs/getting_started.md

 You can see end-to-end example of several use cases in the [example notebooks](./demos/examples/examples_index.html).
 Each has a corresponding Google Colab link to run the notebook in your browser.

+## Getting help

+If after reading the documentatation you still have questions, please feel free to post on our [discussion forum](https://github.com/moj-analytical-services/splink/discussions).